Getting the Relationship You Want

-No matter how much you may love another person and regardless of how “in sync” you think you may be, one thing’s for certain: your partner isn’t “you”, and no matter how close a couple may be, your partner will never be able to completely understand you 100% of the time.
-This realization is key for those who know how to avoid drama in relationships, and they are able to navigate relationships much more smoothly by doing these three things:
+No matter how much you love someone or how “in sync” you feel, one truth remains: your partner isn’t you.
+No matter how close a couple is, your partner can’t completely understand you all the time.
+Recognizing this is key to avoiding drama in relationships.
+Those who understand this can navigate relationships much more smoothly by doing these three things:

 1. They Are Open to Addressing Concerns

-Many of those in relationships mistakenly believe that in order to avoid any “relationship drama”, they need to keep any negative feelings or concerns to themselves. this actually has an adverse affect on relationships, often blowing up down the line and becoming a far greater problem then it ever needed to be.
+Many people in relationships mistakenly believe that to avoid “relationship drama,” they need to keep any negative feelings or concerns to themselves.
+This actually has an adverse effect on relationships, often blowing up down the line and becoming a far greater problem than it ever needed to be.

 If you want to know how to avoid drama in relationships, you need to be comfortable in expressing any concerns you may have in an open and communicative manner.
 This means: